 Healthy living in your environment includes who's there to support you, how your live, and tools for reflection:

 - People looking for a fast weight loss program.

 When on a fast-reducing diet, the brain thinks its in starvation mode.
 The minute you're off the diet, the body wants to get back into balance and craves food, the weight goes back on.
 FEED THE BRAIN, is a process that looks at the inside of you not the outside of quick fixes.

 A restrictive diet, sets up you up for disaster because its based on willpower.
 The brain hasn't done the work to create new neural pathways of changing your habits.
 Mindful eating begins to sort out those new pathways so your willpower is not always challenged.

 - Aspiring for a slim/ideal body

-diet culture has brainwashed into thiking we have to have a thin perfect body.
+Diet culture has brainwashed into thinking we have to have a thin perfect body.
 We come in all sizes and shapes and some bodies will never be perfect and slim. in this program, we explore our values and beliefs about body awareness.